skip to content

 • proof of your English language proficiency

 • a reference letter from your university.
 This needs to be on headed paper, stamped, and signed by your university's Dean (or alternative senior faculty member at your university).
-The letter must include the date you’re graduating, an assessment of your character, academic abilities and English proficiency, as well as confirmation that the elective is a compulsory part of the course you’re studying.
+The letter must include the date you’re graduating, an assessment of your character, academic abilities, and English proficiency (e.g., if the course is taught and assessed in English), as well as confirmation that the elective is a compulsory part of the course you’re studying.

 If you’re successful in Stage 1, you’ll receive a Provisional Offer letter inviting you to complete Stage 2 of the application process.